NZ Retatrutide Research

 LY3437943 · Eli Lilly

-This page now includes Lilly’s December 2025 TRIUMPH-4 topline Phase 3 results alongside earlier published Phase 2 research.
-TRIUMPH-4 has not yet been fully peer reviewed.
+This page includes TRIUMPH-4 topline Phase 3 context alongside earlier published Phase 2 research.
 This site presents research information only.
 Individual outcomes vary.
 Not medical advice.